sei-entropy/lab-w04d05-axios-lab/README.md

 1. A form to accept user input for whatever API you choose
 2. Incorporate at least 2 endpoints from your API

+#### FOR EXAMPLE

+In the Dog API App, we could click a button to get a random dog image **OR** we could type in a specific breed in an input box and make a request for a specific random dog pic.
+This required the use of **two** endpoints.

 ###  Advanced features